wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Contributors: NextScripts
 Donate link: http://www.nextscripts.com/social-networks-auto-poster-for-wordpress
-Tags: automation, socialnetworks, social networks, facebook, google, twitter, google plus, pinterest, tumblr, blogger, blogspot, plugin, links, Post, posts, api, automatic, seo, integration, bookmark, bookmarking, bookmarks, admin, images, image
+Tags: automation, socialnetworks, social networks, facebook, google, twitter, google plus, pinterest, tumblr, blogger, blogspot, linkedin, plugin, links, Post, posts, api, automatic, seo, integration, bookmark, bookmarking, bookmarks, admin, images, image
 Requires at least: 2.8
 Tested up to: 3.4.1
 Stable tag: 1.8.7
 License: GPLv2 or later

-This plugin automatically publishes posts from your blog to your Facebook, Twitter, Google+(Google Plus), Pinterest, Blogger and Tumblr profiles and/or pages
+This plugin automatically publishes posts from your blog to your Facebook, Twitter, Google+(Google Plus), Pinterest, LinkedIn, Blogger and Tumblr profiles and/or pages

 == Description ==

-This plugin automatically publishes posts from your blog to your Facebook, Twitter, Google+(Google Plus), Blogger, Pinterest and Tumblr profiles and/or pages.
+This plugin automatically publishes posts from your blog to your Facebook, Twitter, Google+(Google Plus), Blogger, LinkedIn, Pinterest and Tumblr profiles and/or pages.
 The whole process is completely automated.
 Just write a new post and either entire post or it's announcement with back link will be published to all your configured social networks.

-Social Networks Auto Poster can automatically publish nicely formatted announcements to your Facebook, Twitter, Tumblr, Blogger, and Google+ (Google Plus) accounts, so you can reach the most audience and tell all your friends, readers and followers about your new post.
+Social Networks Auto Poster can automatically publish nicely formatted announcements to your Facebook, Twitter, LinkedIn, Tumblr, Blogger, and Google+ (Google Plus) accounts, so you can reach the most audience and tell all your friends, readers and followers about your new post.
 Plugin works with profiles, business pages, community pages, Facebook groups, etc. Plugin supports custom wordpress post types.

 Supported Networks:

 **Facebook** - Autopost to your profile, business page, community page, or facebook group page.
 Ability to attach your blogpost to Facebook post.

 **Twitter** - Autopost to your account.

+**LinkedIn** - Autopost to your account.
+Ability to attach your blogpost to LinkedIn post. *Adility to post to Company page is coming soon.*

 **Blogger/Blogspot** - Autopost to your Blog.